Boost-Panda/omax-website/content/terms-and-conditions.md

 ## Copyright and Trademark Notices

-All contents of this Web Site are Copyright Â© GrowthPlug Inc. and/or its suppliers.
+All contents of this Web Site are Copyright © Associated Oral and Maxillofacial Surgeons.
 All rights reserved.

 ## Trademarks